 THIS DATE IN HISTORY: Sept.
 8

-1971: After 25 seasons with the Detroit Red Wings, 43-year-old Gordie Howe announces his retirement and becomes a team vice president.
+1971: Gordie Howe announces his retirement after 25 seasons with the Detroit Red Wings and becomes a team vice president.

-Howe owns the NHL career marks for games plays, goals, assists and points, but he's coming off his worst offensive season (23 goals, 52 points) since 1948-49 when he decides to reture.
-The Hockey Hall of Fame waives the mandatory three-year waiting period, and he's inducted in 1972.
+Howe, 43, owns the NHL career marks for games played, goals, assists and points, but he's coming off his worst offensive season (23 goals, 52 points) since 1948-49 when he decides to retire.
+The Hockey Hall of Fame waives the mandatory three-year waiting period and he's inducted in 1972.

-But after two seasons off the ice, Howe returns with the Houston Aeros of the World Hockey Association, where he plays with his sons Mark and Marty.
+But after two seasons off the ice, Howe returns as a player with the Houston Aeros of the World Hockey Association, skating with his sons Mark and Marty.
 Howe spends six seasons in the WHA, the last two with the New England Whalers, before the franchise, now known as the Hartford Whalers, joins the NHL in 1979.
-He plays all 80 games in 1979-80, scoring 15 goals and finishing with 41 points, before retiring for good at age 52.
+He plays all 80 games in 1979-80, finishing with 41 points (15 goals, 26 assists), before retiring for good shortly after his 52nd birthday.

-1972: The Soviet Union defeats Canada, 5-3, in Game 4 of the Summit Series in Vancouver.
+1972: The Soviet Union defeats Canada 5-3 in Game 4 of the Summit Series at Pacific Coliseum in Vancouver.

-Phil Esposito, one of the Canada's leaders is unhappy when fans boo the team off the ice following the game.
+Phil Esposito, one of Canada's leaders, is unhappy when fans boo the team off the ice following the game.